-What is SQLWhat would a database be if you couldn’t read the information stored in it?
+What would a database be if you couldn’t read the information stored in it?
 One of the main pillars of any database system is the programming language that you use to extract data from the database.
 This is where SQL comes along.
 But, what is SQL?

 Well, SQL stands for …